- Library Services

 - » APA Referencing Guide

 - » Copyright advice and guidance

 - » How Do I Find Information for My Studies?

 Throughout your time at the University, you are likely to need to use material that is in copyright.
 The Library can help you do so legally and ethically.

 Copyright applies to any original, creative work, including things made freely available online.
 Using limited extracts from copyright material in assignments or non-commercial research comes within the "fair dealing" exceptions to copyright legislation.
 This may include using images/diagrams found in books, magazines, or online.
 However, you must correctly attribute and cite any third-party material you use.

 For more information about how copyright impacts you as a student, see the JISC copyright guide for students.

 Advice for staff

-You may need to use copyright material in your teaching, such as providing copies of recommended reading to your students, or using copyright images in your lecture slides.
-Most of these things will be possible, within exceptions to copyright, using Creative Commons-licenced material, or using one of the licenses the University holds to support teaching and learning.
+You may need to use copyright material in your teaching.
+For example, you might give copies of recommended reading to your students, or use copyright images in your lecture slides.
+Most of these things will be possible, under exceptions to copyright.
+Or, you could use Creative Commons-licenced material.
+The University also holds some licences for using copyright content to support teaching and learning.